Factom Protocol Docs

 Connect to a factomd server node

-If you want to setup your own factomd node, head over to the developer sandbox setup guide and follow the instructions there, but for the sake of simplicity, it'd be easier to use the courtesy node from Factom Inc. They host a remote node for the community to access.
+If you want to setup your own factomd node, head over to the and follow the instructions there, but for the sake of simplicity, it'd be easier to use the courtesy node from Factom Inc. They host a remote node for the community to access.

 Create a new .go file and import the FactomProject/factom package.
 Now in the init() function, you'll set the url for the live factomd instance you want to work with.